 "'Richard Nixon:''' Hey Al. Men in your profession, you give 'em a pistol and then leave the room.
 I don't have a pistol, Al.

-Used again in the fourth movie, but with Jack doing the marooning.
+- Pirates of the Caribbean: On Stranger Tides: Used again, but with Jack doing the marooning.
 He at least picks an island on a busy trade route.
 "You can signal a passing ship - or you can just bite the proverbial bullet, as it were."
 Angelica tries to shoot him as he rows away, only to miss.

 Dantes: You didn't think I'd make it that easy, did you?